by Warren Bird

 In North America, are large churches primarily an English-language phenomena?
-No. Many English speaking churches host a church-within-a-church, such as Lakewood Church in Houston that offers three services in English led by Joel and Victoria Osteen and one in Spanish on Sunday afternoon led by Marcos Witt.
-Others bill themselves as "one church in two languages" such as Christ Fellowship Church in McKinney, Texas, where Bruce Miller is pastor.
+No. Many English speaking churches host a church-within-a-church, such as Lakewood Church in Houston that offers three services in English led by Joel and Victoria Osteen and one in Spanish on Sunday afternoon.
+Others bill themselves as “one church in two languages” such as Christ Fellowship Church in McKinney, Texas, where Bruce Miller is pastor.

 Just as significantly, there are also megachurches where the main language is not English.
 Some have ministry for English speakers and others don’t.
 Here are examples of the largest attendance church in North America for a number of languages:

 Spanish: La Iglesia en el Camino (The Church on the Way), Van Nuys, CA, www.tcotw.org, Pastor Jaime Tolle

 Korean: Sarang Community Church (Love Community Church), Anaheim, CA, www.sarang.com, Pastor Stephen Chong

 French: Eglise Nouvelle Vie (New Life Church), Longueuil, ON, www.nouvellevie.com, Pastor Claude Houde

 Russian: Braytskaya Baptist Church, Sacramento, CA, www.brytechurch.org, Pastor Pavel Khakimov